 “Never give up on a dream just because of the time it will take to accomplish it.
 The time will pass anyway”Earl Nightingale

-Motivation is the desire you have to make things happen, it is what drives you to act.
+Motivation is the drive you have to make things happen, it is what pushes you to act.
 However, staying motivated isn’t often easy.

 You find that you are fired up to crush your goals after you’ve set them.
 But after a few days, weeks or months, you experience some setbacks because you are no longer as motivated as you were when you started.